softlayer/sl-ember-components/README.md

 ## sl-textarea

-An Ember-friendly substitute for a plain <textarea> input.
+An Ember-friendly substitute for a plain &lt;textarea&gt; input.
 Based on [EmberUI's Textarea](http://emberui.com/documentation/textarea).

 ### Parameters
-* _placeholder_ : String value for the `placeholder` attribute on the <textarea> element
+* _placeholder_ : String value for the `placeholder` attribute on the &lt;textarea&gt; element
 * _value_ : Value of the textarea
 * _style_ : Aesthetic style of the textarea; 'default' (default)
 * _size_ : String for the overall size of the textarea; 'tiny', 'small', 'medium' (default), 'large'